Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 The value of s2 for any two events is invariant.

-The space-interval Δd has always been specific to a grid: when one grid is moving with respect to another, then the distance Δd between 2 events will, in general, vary between the 2 grids.
+The rel-space-interval Δd has always been specific to a grid: when one grid is moving with respect to another, then the distance Δd between 2 events will, in general, vary between the 2 grids.
 That's not new.
-What is new is that the same applies to the time-interval Δt as well.
-That's new, because when modern physics began in the 1600s, the time-interval was assumed to be universal.
+What is new is that the same applies to the rel-time-interval Δt as well.
+That's new, because when modern physics began in the 1600s, the rel-time-interval was assumed to be an invariant time-interval.
 But that was a fundamental mistake.
-Instead, it's the space-time interval s, constructed from the space-interval Δd and the time-interval Δt, that's really universal, and neither of its parts.
-That is, time is specific to a grid, not universal.
+Instead, it's the space-time interval s, constructed from the rel-space-interval Δd and the rel-time-interval Δt, that's really universal, and neither of its parts.
+That is, rel-time is specific to a grid, not universal.

-Roughly speaking, time and space can be converted into each other, but only as long as s2 stays the same.
+Roughly speaking, rel-time and rel-space can be converted into each other, but only as long as s2 stays the same.

 Another important thing to know about s2 is this: